metio/terraform-provider-k8s/docs/data-sources/extensions_kubeblocks_io_addon_v1alpha1_manifest.md

 Optional:

-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/.
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/.
-- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified;otherwise, it defaults to an implementation-defined value.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/.
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified; otherwise, it defaults to an implementation-defined value.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/.